the1andonlycj/tweeter/README.md

-# Tweeter Project
+# Easer Project

-Tweeter is a simple, single-page Twitter clone.
+Easer is a simple, single-page Twitter clone for chill people who are over the Twitter vitriol.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

 ## Getting Started